 Jackson is a tiny town located in the state of North Carolina.
 With a population of 413 people and just one neighborhood, Jackson is the 499th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Jackson is generally considered to be a blue-collar town.
-44.33% of the Jackson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Jackson, you'll notice that it is more blue-collar than most other communities in America.
+44.33% of Jackson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jackson is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Jackson who work in food service (12.41%), maintenance occupations (10.99%), and healthcare (6.38%).

 As is often the case in a small town, Jackson doesn't have a public transportation system that people use for their commute.

-The education level of Jackson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.27% of adults 25 and older in Jackson have a college degree.
+The percentage of adults in Jackson who are college-educated is close to the national average for all communities of 21.84%: 18.27% of the adults in Jackson have a bachelor's degree or advanced degree.

 The per capita income in Jackson in 2022 was $23,074, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $92,296 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.